Skip to main content

 Overview

-The Blueprint Generator allows users to create custom document processing templates by uploading documents and defining data extraction fields through an intuitive visual interface.
-Users can draw boxes around specific areas of documents to identify and extract key information using OCR technology.
+The Blueprint Generator allows users to create custom document processing templates by uploading documents and defining data extraction fields using the intuitive visual interface.
+Users can draw boxes around specific areas of documents to identify and extract key information using Veryfi's OCR technology.

 👨🏫 Learn more about ADocs